ksu-cs-textbooks/cis527/content/8-final-project/02-assignment.md

 ### Step 4: Technical Writeup

 Once you feel you have fully designed and analyzed your proposal and prototype, you will need to create a formal technical paper detailing your work.
-It should follow the [Standard Technical Paper Template](http://cse.unl.edu/~goddard/WritingResources/) from Dr. Goddard at UNL.
-Hopefully the content in each section should be pretty self-explanatory.
 There is no minimum or maximum length specified; it should be long enough to include everything needed to describe your proposal and analysis, but short and succinct enough that it is still worth reading.

 {{% notice note %}}